Craftarc/axel/README.md

 ### The Lambda Execution Environment

-When a HTTP request from the Axel desktop client reaches the Lambda function's URL, the request data is stored.
-The AWS Lambda service then activates the Lambda function, which consists of two layers: The _AWS C++ Runtime_, and our code.
+When a HTTP request from the Axel client reaches the Lambda's endpoint, the request data is stored.
+The AWS Lambda service then activates our Lambda function, which consists of two layers: The _AWS C++ Runtime_, and our code.
 The _Runtime_ polls the Lambda service, retrieves the stored request data, then passes it to our code for processing.
 Finally, our code returns a result to the _Runtime_, which then passes the response back to the Lambda service to be sent back out to the requester.

+We use the AWS C++ Runtime implementation.
+See [Libraries](#libraries).

 The consequence of this is that we have two options: